-Amira Rasool is a freelance writer, content creator, and entrepreneur currently based between Cape Town, South Africa and Brooklyn, New York.
+Amira Rasool is a freelance writer, entrepreneur, and digital content creator currently based between Cape Town, South Africa and Brooklyn, New York.
 She has worked with several notable publications including: Vogue, Teen Vogue, i-D Magazine, PAPER Magazine, Glamour, V Magazine, Women's Wear Daily (WWD), The FADER, Marie Claire South Africa, Milk.XYZ, and more.

 Her choice of content focuses primarily on fashion, travel, music, visual arts and social justice.
 As a frequent traveler, Amira maintains a personal blog and Youtube page where she documents her travels under the hashtag #AmiraStayTrippin.

 In 2016 she graduated with honors and received a B.A. in African American and African from Rutgers University.
 In 2019, she submitted a Master’s thesis on Twitter’s impact on Pan-Africanism in partial fulfillment of the requirements for the award of Master of Philosophy in African Studies from the University of Cape Town.